edcodis/pyLocate/README.md

 	$ ./install

 A directory called .pyLocateDir is created in $HOME.
-All the program file can be found there.
+All the program files can be found there.
-Also the uninstallation script can be found there
+Also the uninstallation script can be found there.

 I set a shortcut to open it, my advice is to create it.

 # Uninstallation